 What is solution focused therapy?

-Solution focused therapy can help with a wide range of issues in individual, couples and family therapy contexts.
+A solution-focused approach can help with a wide range of issues in individual, couples and family therapy contexts.
 Although not exhaustive, some examples of the kinds of problems solution focused therapy can help with includes:

-Further research is required to clarify the mixed evidence suggesting that solution focused therapy might also help with:
+Further research is required to clarify the mixed evidence suggesting that solution-focused therapy might also help with:

 - Relationship challenges